 - CMS makes a distinction between technologies covered by this activity, versus “passive platforms or devices” that collect but do not transmit PGHD in real-time.
 The latter is not eligible technology under this activity.

-Being new, there are a host of restrictions on RPM by CMS, including those in place at the time of this writing:
+Being new, there are a host of restrictions on remote patient monitoring by CMS, including those in place at the time of this writing:

-- RPM is limited to home health agencies
+- Remote patient monitoring is limited to home health agencies

 - Which conditions can be monitored at home